sbpath/tagtamer/installation procedures/Tag Tamer Installation Instructions.md

 Step 3 - Verify the correct operation of the Tag Tamer Web App by browsing to https://<EC2_INSTANCE_PUBLIC_IP_ADDRESS> Where "EC2_INSTANCE_PUBLIC_IP_ADDRESS" is listed in the CloudFormation outputs.

-# Solution2: ALB deployed Public subnet and EC2 in Private subnet
+# Solution2: ALB in Public Subnet with EC2 in Private subnet

 Step 1 - Download the AWS CloudFormation template at the following link.
 It specifies the Tag Tamer solution infrastructure.